Actindo-AG/Documentation/PIM/UserInterface/03a_Settings.md

 - *Key*
   Attribute key.
+The key is required for API access and must be system wide unique.

 - *Data Type*
   Attribute data type.
-For detailed information about all data types, see [Data types list](to_be_completed).
+For detailed information about all data types, see [Data type list](04_DataTypeList.md).

 - *Description*
   Description to the attribute.

 - *Multi-language*
   Indication whether the attribute is multilingual or not: